rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-group.md

         number of servers, no servers are added.

 5. In the **Configuration** area and click **Select Image**.
-6. In the dialog box that opens, select the image fo the servers
+6. In the dialog box that opens, select the image for the servers.
 7. Click **Select Flavor**.
 8. In the dialog box that opens, select the **Flavor Class** for the servers in the scaling group that corresponds to the server image